History of Irish Americans in Boston: 19th century

 A wave of Irish immigration to Boston started in the 1820s.
-Initially most of the newcomers were Protestants, but increasingly they were joined by Catholics.
+Initially, most of the newcomers were Protestants, but increasingly, they were joined by Catholics.
 From the start, there were problems.
 The "papists" were seen as both a spiritual and a political threat, and the locals reacted accordingly.
-Gangs of militant Protestants roamed the streets of Irish neighborhoods, damaging property and even destroying several houses.
+Gangs of militant Protestants roamed the streets of Irish neighborhoods, damaged property, and even destroyed several houses.
 Preachers railed from the pulpit against the "blasphemy" and "idolatry" of Roman Catholicism, and local newspapers fanned the flames by printing anti-Catholic propaganda, filled with wild conspiracy theories about the Jesuits.

 On July 11, 1837, a company of Yankee firemen returning from a call met with an Irish funeral procession on Broad Street.
 What started as a street brawl escalated into an all-out riot when a fireman sounded the emergency alarm, summoning all of the fire engines in Boston.
-Local Yankee and Irish Americans came running to join the fight, bearing sticks, stones, bricks, and cudgels.
-Some 800 men were involved in the actual fighting and at least 10,000 gathered in the street to cheer them on.
+Local Yankees and Irish Americans came running to join the fight, bearing sticks, stones, bricks, and cudgels.
+Some 800 men were involved in the actual fighting, and at least 10,000 gathered in the street to cheer them on.
 The riot ended when the mayor called in the National Lancers and the state militia.
 Remarkably, no one was killed.
-Three Irishmen, and none of the firemen, received jail sentences.
+Three Irishmen and none of the firemen received jail sentences.
 The incident became known as the Broad Street Riot.

 Famine years

 The Port of Boston was a major center of immigration during the Great Irish Famine (1845–1852).
 By 1850, the Irish were the largest ethnic group in Boston.
 Most of the immigrants during this period were poor, unskilled laborers from rural backgrounds who settled in the slums of the North End, the South Cove, and Fort Hill.
 Many were not only destitute but weakened by typhus contracted on the coffin ships that had brought them.
-To contain the health risk, a quarantine hospital and almshouse were built on Deer Island, where hundreds of immigrants died and were buried in unmarked graves.
+To contain the health risk, a quarantine hospital and an almshouse were built on Deer Island, where hundreds of immigrants died and were buried in unmarked graves.
 To make matters worse, a cholera epidemic swept through Boston in 1849.
-The North End poor, living in crowded, unsanitary conditions on the waterfront, were the hardest hit; over 500 Irish were killed.
+The North End's poor, who lived in crowded, unsanitary conditions on the waterfront, were the hardest hit, and over 500 Irish died.
 Boston health inspectors described a typical Irish slum as "a perfect hive of human beings, without comforts and mostly without common necessaries; in many cases huddled together like brutes, without regard to age or sex or sense of decency."

 Many Irish women became domestic servants; by 1860, two-thirds of the servants in Boston were Irish.
 Most Irish men worked in construction, in quarries, or on the docks.
 Irish laborers helped build up the business district behind Faneuil Hall, built townhouses on Beacon Hill, cleared land for North Station, and filled in the South End; others worked on the waterfront as fish cutters and stevedores.